dddrrreee/cs140e-win19/labs/lab15-syscall/README.md

   1. Show that you can handle a system call without virtual memory enabled.
   2. Show that you can handle a system call with virtual memory enabled.
   3. Show that you can add a new system call.
-  4. Tune your implementation so its fast.
+  4. Tune your implementation so it's fast: you should get a 10x speedup with a few changes.

 ### Part0: System calls.